Presentations

 • the “chilly climate” in science

-• gender as spectrum, not binary
+• gender as a spectrum, not binary

 “If we don’t include everybody in the policy-making, in looking for new ideas, in innovation and research, we are missing out on solving the world’s problems with a different kind of thinking.” —Madi Sharma (source)